ThomasHChapman/P4-NLP-Classifier/README.md

 ![](images/sent_dist.png)

-Natural language processing requires a significant level of preprocessing prior to modelling, due to the variety of features in a dataset.
+Natural language processing requires a significant level of preprocessing prior to modeling, due to the variety of features in a dataset.
 These efforts are visible in the final notebook, and included the following steps:
 - Removing Twitter handles & hyperlinks
 - Removing punctuation
 - Tokenizing and Lemmatizing the words in each tweet